Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

     c.
 Name: `service_name` Value: `compliance-classifier-service`

     d.
-Name: `description` Value: `"Compliance Classifier Web Service"` *Note the double quotes around description value*.
+Name: `description` Value: `"Compliance Classifier Web Service"` (Note the double quotes around description value).

-    >**Note**:
+**Note**:
-    >- Keep the scope for the variables to `Deploy & Test` stage.
+    - Keep the scope for the variables to `Deploy & Test` stage.
-    >- The name of the Azure region should be the same one that was used to create Azure Machine Learning workspace earlier on.
+    - The name of the Azure region should be the same one that was used to create Azure Machine Learning workspace earlier on.

     ![Add four pipeline variables as name value pairs and save.](media/devops-release-pipeline-08.png 'Add Pipeline Variables')